jovolkenberg/newwhisper-bot/README.md

-# newwhisper-bot
+# New Whisper Bot

-A Telegram bot that enables private whisper messages with recipient-only access, one-time reading, and secure message storage.
+Simple Telegram bot built with Python and python-telegram-bot.

+## Commands

+- /start